PoC-dev/cisco-erfassung/linux/README.md

 If the script runs without issues, I recommend to run it at least daily from *cron*.

 ## Bugs and enhancement ideas.
-- Freshly reloaded devices might not output config timestamps in `show run`.
 - Parse configuration headers and emit message when running-config age > startup-config age: No `wr` done.
-- Use date/time functions from one module and not two.

 ----